-Christmas isn’t Christmas in Austria without copious amounts of steaming glühwein.
-The traditional recipe is a basic mix of wine, cinnamon and sugar, blended together to make the most festive drink known to man.
-You’ll find a number of stalls serving this delightful warming beverage at any market in Vienna, and it has been adapted to entice even the most wine-weary, with flavours ranging from orange to vanilla bean.
-Virgin varieties for the teetotal festive-makers are available, too.
+Christmas isn’t Christmas in Austria without copious amounts of hot glühwein.
+The traditional recipe for glühwein is a mix of wine, cinnamon and sugar, which are blended together to make the most festive drink in Austria.
+You’ll find a number of stalls serving this delightful, warming beverage at any market in Vienna, and it has been adapted to entice even the most wine-weary, with additional ingredients ranging from orange to vanilla bean, and virgin varieties of glühwein are available, too.

-While pumpkin soup isn’t exclusively eaten at Christmas in Austria, it’s so popular during the autumn and winter time that it’s worth mentioning.
-In Austria, it is often served with a generous dollop of fresh cream and a swirl of deep brown pumpkin oil – an Austrian speciality ingredient.
+While pumpkin soup isn’t exclusively eaten at Christmas in Austria, it’s so popular during the autumn and winter months that it’s worth mentioning.
+In Austria, pumpkin soup is often served with a generous dollop of fresh cream and a swirl of deep brown pumpkin oil – an Austrian speciality ingredient.

-Bread dumplings, or knödel as they are known as by locals, are popular all year round in Austria, but they are a staple accompaniment for any Christmas dinner.
-They are easy enough to make at home, with a modest ingredients list consisting of potatoes, flour, semolina and a little nutmeg.
+Bread dumplings, or knödel as they are known in German, are popular all year round in Austria, and are a staple accompaniment to any Christmas dinner.
+Knödel are easy enough to make at home, with a modest ingredients list consisting of potatoes, flour, semolina and a little nutmeg.
 G’roste knödel (fried bread dumplings, usually with egg) can also be found at certain Christmas markets.

-Dangle them from your Christmas tree or munch them straight out the packet – biscuits flavoured with seasonal spices, such as clove and cinnamon, or gingerbread, are a must-have treat during the festive period.
-In Austria, they tend to come daintily decorated and cut into Christmassy shapes, such as stars or bells.
-A vanilla crescent, or Vanillekipferl as its known to locals, is a classic recipe that you’ll find in Austrian markets and bakeries – a simple biscuit with a warming kick of vanilla essence.
+Dangle them from your Christmas tree or munch them straight out of the packet – Lebkuchen, biscuits flavoured with spices, such as cloves and cinnamon, or gingerbread, are a must-have during the festive period.
+In Austria, they tend to come prettily decorated and cut into Christmassy shapes, such as stars or bells.
+A vanilla crescent, or Vanillekipferl, is another classic recipe that you’ll find in Austrian markets and bakeries.
+This simple biscuit has a warming kick of vanilla essence.
 Another popular treat you’ll likely come across if visiting Vienna in wintertime is Linzer torte – a delicious jammy treat comprised of a dollop of sweet raspberry preserve sandwiched between two almond biscuits.

-Stollen originally hails from Germany (weihnachtsstollen is named after weinachten, German for Christmas), but it is incredibly popular around Christmas time in Austria, too.
-Fiendishly rich, packed full of fruits and marzipan and laced with a punchy kick of booze, it is Christmas incarnate.
+Stollen originally hails from Germany (weihnachtsstollen is named after weinachten, which is a German word for Christmas), but it is incredibly popular around Christmas time in Austria, too.
+Fiendishly rich, packed full of fruit and marzipan and laced with a punchy kick of booze, it is the definition of Austrian Christmassy cake.

-You know it’s time to awaken the Christmas cheer when maroni stalls start popping up in Vienna.
-Roasted chestnuts, slightly salted, and served in a paper cone are the perfect winter-warmer when wandering the Christmas markets or admiring the festive lights in the Austrian winter chill.
+In Vienna, you know it’s time to awaken the Christmas cheer when maroni (roasted chestnut) stalls start popping up around the city.
+Roasted chestnuts, slightly salted and served in a paper cone, are the perfect winter-warmer when wandering the Christmas markets or admiring the festive lights in the Austrian winter chill.
 The maroni stalls in Vienna will usually also serve bratkartoffeln – roasted potato wedges.

-The kletzenbrot, or Austrian fruit bread, is laden with fruit and packed with zesty spices.
+Kletzenbrot, or Austrian fruit bread, is laden with fruit and packed with zesty spices.
 The festive treat is essentially dough filled with fruit that has been cooked with sugar and rum and perhaps mixed with nuts, creating a moist, squidgy centre.
 Fruit commonly used for making Austrian kletzenbrot includes dried pears, figs, dates and raisins.